coolAlias/StructureGenerationAPI/README.md

 Several structures are included and can be easily toggled between in-game:
 - "Hut" - A highly modified village hut.
 Enter at your own risk.
-- "Redstone Dungeon" - Can you find the treasure and live to tell about it?
 - "Blacksmith" - Vanilla blacksmith shop.
 Thanks to Microjunk for this one!
 - "Viking Shop" - A cool viking-style shop, but riddled with holes from disuse.
 Credit again to Microjunk.
+- "Redstone Dungeon" - Can you find the treasure and live to tell about it?
+- "Watermill" - An awesomely impressive water/windmill, courtesy of Microjunk.

 These are the default controls: